bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

    - Requires HVM checkbox - Tick this option for creating a template that requires HVM.

+Once all fields are filled in, click "Create" to create the template with these settings.
+The created template will appear in the list.

+Click "Cancel" to close the form without template creation.
+All fields will be cleared.

 Template Information
 """"""""""""""""""""""""

 The information on each template is presented in the right-side bar.
 It is opened by clicking the template card or line in the list.
-The information is presented in 3 tabs:
+The information is presented there in 3 tabs.
+Above the tabs you can see the template general information:

-1. General Information: Name, Actions (Delete), Icon (?)
+- Name - Template name and symbol,
+- Actions button - Actions list (Delete).

-Template tab: Description, OS, General Information, Group
+1. Template tab:

-Zones tab:

-Tags tab:

-"Show system tags" checkbox

-Search tool
+   - Description - Tamplate description provided at its creation,
+   - OS - The OS selected for this template,
+   - General Information - The settings saved for this template: size, creation date, type, hypervisor, other settings,
+   - URL - The URL provided for this template,
+   - Group - Template group.

+2. Zones tab - Shows the zone where the template is available.

+3. Tags tab - Presents the list of tags assigned to the template.

+Tags can be system or common.
+System tags are used to provide functionality from user interface perspective.
+Changing these tags affects functionality of the application.
+The "Show system tags" checkbox allows to view or hide system tags of the template.
+Uncheck this box to hide system tags from the list.
+Hiding system tags helps to avoid accidental unwanted changes.
+If a user has disabled displaying of these tags, the system will remember it and next time tags will also be hidden.

+To find the tag you are interested in, please, use the search tool above the tag list.
+You can enter a name or a part of the tag name to distinguish it in the list.

+To add a tag for the template click "Create" |create icon|.
+In the appeared form enter:

+- Key *
+- Value *

+.. note:: Required fields are marked with an asterisk (*).

-Add a tag
+Click "Create" to assign a new tag to the template.

+If the template has tags, you can see the Add button in the left cornet of this list.
+Click it to add more tags to the list.

+.. note:: Please, see the list of tags (link to the list) to find system tags that can be used for a template.

+Tags can be edited or/and deleted.
+Mouse over the tag in the list and see "Edit" and "Delete" buttons.

+Click "Edit" to change the tag's key or value in the appeared form.
+Save the edits.

+Click "Delete" to delete the tag from the list for this template.
+Confirm your action in the dialofue window.
+Make sure the tag disappeard from the list of assigned tags.

 Actions on Templates
 """""""""""""""""""""""""""""

-Delete
+Clicking "Actions" |actions icon| you can expand the list of actions for those templates that belong to your account only (corresponding to "My" type).
+Deleting action is available here.

+Click "Delete" to delete the template and then confirm your action in the dialogue window.
+The template will be deleted.
+Click "Cancel" to close the window without deleting a template.

 Manage ISO
 ~~~~~~~~~~~~~~~~~~~~~